 Get the Education and Hands-on Training Needed to Become an RN

 The nursing program at Three Rivers College offers two paths to become a Registered Nurse.
-Current LPNs can advance their career with the LPN-to-RN Bridge program.
+Current LPNs and Paramedics can advance their career with the RN Bridge program.
 Students with minimal or no nursing experience can take the full nursing program.
 Both paths lead to an Associate of Applied Science degree and the education needed to apply for licensure by examination as a registered nurse.

-Application Deadline for the Poplar Bluff Day program and the Poplar Bluff Evening LPN-to-RN Bridge program: March 1.
+Application Deadline for the Poplar Bluff RN Bridge program: March 1.

-Application Deadline for the Sikeston LPN-to-RN Bridge program: December 1.
+Application Deadline for the Sikeston RN Bridge program: December 1.

 About the Nursing Program